dotnsf/doodle_share/README.md

 - First, administrator need to access to /view so that it can handle all client.

+    - If you want to specify room name, then access to /view?room=XXXX

 - Then user may access to / with their smartphone, and input his/her name.

+    - If you want to use room name, then access to /?room=XXXX

 - When user draw their doodle in their smartphone, all doodles would be shown in /view screen.